-This research work discovers the connections between culture of the organization forms and organizational achievement/ performance, using innovation of organization as an instrument through which to view how organizational culture affects the performance of microfinance organizations.
-The researchers attempt to study in what manner the various forms of organizational culture stimulus organizational performance and whether innovation of organization and control the connection between organizational culture forms and organizational performance employing information gathered from MFIs in Bangladesh.
-By comparing the straight and indirect effects of various firm culture forms on organization performance, our research expands the idea of institutional culture as a modest resource and links it to microfinance organizations success.
-We particularly add to the body of knowledge, organization capabilities and examines looking into mediators between organizational culture and organizational performance.
-Researchers are aware that organizational culture's effects on organizational performance depend on the context.
-The need for studies of organizational culture and organizational performance to be set within the context of microfinance organizations in a developing nation is met by this study.
+This research discovers the connections between the culture of the organization forms and organizational achievement/ performance, using the organization's innovation as an instrument to view how organizational culture affects the performance of microfinance organizations.
+The researchers attempt to study how the various forms of organizational culture stimulate organizational performance and whether organizational innovation controls the connection between organizational culture forms and organizational performance by employing information gathered from MFIs in Bangladesh.
+By comparing the direct and indirect effects of various forms of firm culture on organizational performance, our research expands the idea of institutional culture as a modest resource.
+It links it to microfinance organizations' success.
+We particularly add to the body of knowledge of organization capabilities and examine looking into mediators between organizational culture and organizational performance.
+Researchers know that organizational culture's effects on organizational performance depend on the context.
+This study meets the need for studies of organizational culture and organizational performance to be set within the context of microfinance organizations in a developing nation.

-The remaining portions of the research work are written as follows.
-The most pertinent literature is reviewed in Section 2.
-Section 3 provides a description of the research data, model specification, and techniques.
-The analysis of the empirical outcomes and the resulting interpretations is covered in Section 4, and the conclusion and discussion of the findings are covered in Section 5.
-Practical implications, limitations, and future research directions are presented in Section 6 and 7 respectively.
+The remaining portions of the research work are as follows: section two reviews the most pertinent literature.
+Section three describes the research data, model specification, and techniques.
+Section four analyzes the empirical outcomes and the resulting interpretations, and section five concludes and discusses the findings.
+Practical implications, limitations, and future research directions are presented in Sections six and seven, respectively.